Virjanand/KataGuildedRose/README.md

 - [x] Reorder to use isAgedBrie -> all calculations for Brie
 - [x] Reorder to do all calculations for backstage passes
 - [x] Reorder to do all calculations for Sulfuras
+- [x] Extract method in for loop
+- [x] Make updateSellIn similar to updateQuality
+- [ ] Create abstract class SellableItem in order to wrap items in RegularItem and AgedBrieItem, etc.
+- [ ] Move updateItem to SellableItem class
+- [ ] Override updateItem method in AgedBrie, etc.